qmhc/vite-plugin-dts/README.md

 ### Missing some declaration files after build (before `1.7.0`)

-By default, the `skipDiagnostics` option is set to `true` which means type diagnostic will be skipped during the build process (some projects may have diagnostic tools such as `vue-tsc`).
-If there are some files with type errors which interrupt the build process, these files will not be emitted (declaration files won't be generated).
+By default, the `skipDiagnostics` option is set to `true` which means type diagnostics will be skipped during the build process (some projects may have diagnostic tools such as `vue-tsc`).
+Files with type errors which interrupt the build process will not be emitted (declaration files won't be generated).

 If your project doesn't use type diagnostic tools, you can set `skipDiagnostics: false` and `logDiagnostics: true` to turn on diagnostic and logging features of this plugin.
-It will help you check the type errors during build and log error information to the terminal.
+Type errors during build will be logged to the terminal.

 ### Type error when using both `script` and `setup-script` in Vue component (before `3.0.0`)

 This is usually caused by using the `defineComponent` function in both `script` and `setup-script`.
 When `vue/compiler-sfc` compiles these files, the default export result from `script` gets merged with the parameter object of `defineComponent` from `setup-script`.
-This is incompatible with parameters and types returned from `defineComponent`, which results in a type error.
+This is incompatible with parameters and types returned from `defineComponent`.
+This results in a type error.

 Here is a simple [example](https://github.com/qmhc/vite-plugin-dts/blob/main/examples/vue/components/BothScripts.vue).
-You should remove the `defineComponent` which in `script` and export a native object directly.
+You should remove the `defineComponent` in `script` and export a native object directly.

 ### Type errors that are unable to infer types from packages in `node_modules`

-This is an existing issue when TypeScript infers types from packages located in `node_modules` through soft links (pnpm).
-Please refer to [this TypeScript issue](https://github.com/microsoft/TypeScript/issues/42873).
-The current workaround is to add `baseUrl` to your `tsconfig.json` and specify the `paths` for these packages:
+This is an existing [TypeScript issue](https://github.com/microsoft/TypeScript/issues/42873) where TypeScript infers types from packages located in `node_modules` through soft links (pnpm).
+A workaround is to add `baseUrl` to your `tsconfig.json` and specify the `paths` for these packages:

 ```json
 {